RoguePhoenix117/portfolio-template/CONTACT_FORM_SETUP.md

 ### Step 4: Test Your Form

-1. Start your development server: `pnpm dev`
+1. Start your development server: `npm run dev`
 2. Navigate to the contact section of your website
 3. Fill out and submit the form
 4. Check your email inbox - you should receive the form submission